Property

 • Sells or vacates a building.

-• Moves to a new location or signs a new lease.
+• Moves to a new location.

 • Loans State-owned equipment to other non-state entities or individuals.